 Operating for 27 years and counting, Whelan’s has hosted gigs for some household names prior to their big breaks – both Nick Cave and Jeff Buckley have played the venue.
 Ed Sheeran has played an impromptu surprise gig there too.
 Who knows who you’ll see next at Whelan’s!

 Established in 1198, The Brazen Head is Ireland’s oldest pub.
 The historic pub is also a haven for musicians – The Dubliners, Van Morrison and Tom Jones have all played at The Brazen Head over the years.

 On Sunday afternoons they have a session with ballads and traditional Irish music.
 Together with this, you will find an array of guest musicians and singers from far and near who join with the group for the session and the craic.

 The Porterhouse pubs are an international franchise with bars operating in Dublin, New York and London.
 It all started in 1996 with the Temple Bar Porterhouse – Ireland’s first brewery bar.
 Their Plain Porter beer has won gold twice at the international brewery industry awards – but that’s not the only reason people visit…

 The Porterhouse Temple Bar is also one of the city’s best venues for seeing live music almost every night.
 You can expect to hear trad ballads, chart toppers and everything in between.

 The Old Punch Bowl is a family run pub that will remind you of days gone by.
 Once an old coach house, its interiors pay homage to the architectural style of the 1800’s.

-Known for their good food and their live music, The Punch Bowl serve food every day and host trad music sessions on Monday and Tuesday evenings.
+Known for their good food and their live music, The Punch Bowl serve food every day and host trad music sessions on Tuesday and Saturday nights.

 We’ve got lots more recommendations for things to do in Dublin City.
 Use our online Clayton Hotel Cardiff Lane Concierge to see Dublin like a true Dub.